pedestal/pedestal/samples/aws-codestar-lambda/README.md

 This sample includes:

 * README.md - this file
+* README.md.orig - the original README that ships with the CodeStar project
 * buildspec.yml - this file is used by AWS CodeBuild to build the web service
 * project.clj - managing dependencies
 * src/ - this directory contains your Clojure/Pedestal service source files
-* template.yml - this file contains the Serverless Application Model (SAM) used by AWS Cloudformation to deploy your application to AWS Lambda and Amazon API Gateway.
+* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
+* template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID

 ## Getting Started on Jetty or running locally